MosheBerman/KosherCocoa/README.md

 The latest version of KosherCocoa has been developed with the iOS 7 SDK and uses ARC.
 You'll need Xcode 5 to make it work, because unit tests are built with XCTest.

 Even if your project doesn't use ARC, you'll want to compile KosherCocoa with ARC.
 Use the `-fobjc-arc` compiler flag for that.

+Using KosherCocoa:
+---
+See the [full documentation](https://github.com/MosheBerman/KosherCocoa/blob/master/Documentation.md) or poke around the file headers.
+Most things take just a few lines of code.

 License:
 ---